SHSharkar/Stremio-Real-Debrid-Addon/docker-instructions.md

 cloudflared login
 ```

-This command will open a browser window prompting you to log in to your
+This command opens a browser window where you can log in and authorize
-Cloudflare account and authorize `cloudflared`.
+`cloudflared`.

 ### **Create and Run the Tunnel**